viviandotdev/ObsidianVault/+ Encounters/Self Analysis.md

 This is one of the main reasons I love rock climbing everyday I get to go there and try something that I then get better everyday.
 Within rock climbing where are so many ways to improve whereas if you are weight lifting like the only time I would get a dopamine hit is when I lift a heavier weight, but that does not happen every day.

+Why am i so avoidant
+avoidant people are fear of being abandoned, i feel like that like everyone's fear but we cope with it differently anxious people who fear abaondoned will overthink and be nervous and stress about it avoidants will push people away or keep them at a distance so that they can abandon the other person before they can abandon the,